Download AppWin Assured Cashback

 • The interest payment by an issuer is credited to NRE/NRO account, as the case may be.

-Fully Accessible Route (FAR): Govt Bonds/Gilts
+Fully Accessible Route (FAR): Government Bonds/Gilts

 RBI has created a separate channel, Fully Accessible Route (FAR), for foreign investors to invest without any quantity restrictions or investment ceilings.
 UK bases NRIs, Overseas Citizens of India (OCIs) and Foreign Portfolio Investors (FPIs) can invest in specified Indian government bonds (Gilts) through FAR to facilitate foreign capital inflow.